 "The plan, Kowalski, is for you to take the bullet.
 I'm not going down."
-He glared menacingly at Borys.
+His eyes bore flaming holes into Borys.

 "But Judge, I..."

-"Don't grovel Kowalski, it doesn't become you.
-Here's the rest of the plan you ask for.
+"Don't grovel, Kowalski, it doesn't become you.
+Here's the rest of the plan.
 You are going to clear my name and confess it was you alone who made the payoff.
 I'll put in a good word for you and see if I can get you the minimum sentence if you're convicted."

-Bile rose up in Borys' throat and all respect and obeisance to the judge dissipated.
-He stood up in a rage.
-"Now you listen here, Mazur, I'm not going to take the bullet, as you say, on this.
+Bile rose up in Borys' throat and all respect and obeisance to the judge disappeared.
+"Now you listen here, Mazur, I'm not going to take any bullet on this.
 I'm not confessing anything.
 We can pay off..."

 Mazur remained calm.
 He drew on his cigar and blew out a mouth full of smoke, and made no effort to speak.
-The message in the long silence that followed made Borys weak in the knees.
+The eerie long silence that followed made Borys weak in the knees.

 "I've arranged for a press conference this evening.
 I suggest you watch and listen closely.
-If you decide not to confess, Kowalski, you'll go down one way or another.
-Losing everything, prison, or the alternative which is a little visit from our friends who love to make swiss cheese out of people with bullets."
-Judge Mazur stood, put out his cigar on Borys' desk and leaned into his face.
-"And don't try anything stupid, Kowalski, I have eyes everywhere."
-Mazur left, reeking of cigar smoke and power.
+If you choose not to confess, Kowalski, you'll go down one way or another.
+Losing everything, prison, or a little visit from our friends who love to make swiss cheese out of cowards with bullets."
+The judge stood, put out his cigar on Borys' desk and leaned into his face.
+"Don't try anything stupid, Kowalski, I have eyes everywhere."
+Mazur turned causally and strode out the door.